icarusfactor/design/README.md

 5. Log into Roundcube webmail and click Design and navigate to Settings to follow next steps.

 ### Setup:
-1. Under Settings click "Create / Check" to create the template mailbox.
+1. Under Settings click "Create / Check" on both template and part mailbox to create them.
+These folders will be used to store templates and one for parts and if flagged will be recognized by template and part dropdown in Design.
+No more than 10 templates or parts are recognized.

-This will be used to store templates and if flagged will be recognized by template dropdwon in Design.
-No more than 10 templates are recognized.
+2. Click "Install Templates" and "Install Parts" to get started quick with some default templates and parts to work off of.

-2. Click "Install Templates" to get started quick with some default templates to work off of.
+3. When changes to template or part mailbox are made, be sure to click "SYNC" to update them in Design.

-3. When changes to template mailbox are made, be sure to click "SYNC" to update them in Design.
+4. After these steps are done you can click top menu "Design" and should be able to see the demo templates in the Template dropdown and parts in the Part dropdown and be able to select and add them if Template is active.

 ### Special Keys: